 IL-1 expression is key in the pathogenesis of several chronic diseases and it has been associated with metabolic disturbances present in obese subjects such as dyslipidemia and insulin resistance (IR).
 IL-1 genetic variations are associated with variability in both the inflammatory response and the clinical presentation of a range of diseases, including coronary artery disease, Alzheimer's disease, gastric cancer, and periodontitis.

-If you carry the A-allele in this gene, then you'll have healthy regulation of the above processes.
+If you carry the G-allele in this gene, then you'll have healthy regulation of the above processes.

-If you have a carrier status of the G-allele in this gene, then you are predisposed to an increased level of inflammatory mediators, increasing inflammatory tone in your body and increasing your risk for many lifestyle-related, chronic diseases.
+If you have a carrier status of the A-allele in this gene, then you are predisposed to an increased level of inflammatory mediators, increasing inflammatory tone in your body and increasing your risk for many lifestyle-related, chronic diseases.
+The A-allele is the risk genotype as it inhibits zinc, an important immune nutrient cofactor.